Fallen trees and Scowls at Puzzlewood, Forest of Dean, UK

 Film set doors in woods, Puzzlewood.
 Coleford, Forest of Dean, UK

-The boys were keen to spot the film locations at Puzzlewood.
-The unusual features of the forest have inspired many film producers.
-It’s easy to see why they would choose this setting.
-Some of the popular films include Star Wars, Merlin, Dr Who and more recently The Secret Garden.
+The unusual features of Puzzlewood forest have inspired many film producers and it has been the filming location for many films.
+Some of the most popular films include Star Wars, Merlin, Dr Who and more recently The Secret Garden.

-And the landscape is not exclusive to the film world.
+However, the inspiring landscape is not exclusive to the film world.
 Apparently J.R.R.
 Tolkien took his inspiration for his Middle Earth from here.

 Is Puzzlewood worth visiting?